Galway Motorcycle School

 Advanced

 This is for motorcyclists who want to increase their levels of safety, improve their technique and become more "highly polished" motorcyclists.
-The syllabus for this is a book called "Motorcycle Roadcraft, the police rider’s handbook to better motorcycling", Ref.
+The syllabus for this is a book called "Motorcycle Roadcraft, the police rider's handbook to better motorcycling", Ref.
 ISBN 0-11-341143-X. This publication covers all the skills mentioned above, and more, performed to a very high standard.
 From an instruction perspective, at this level, some 3 - 6 hour consultations with a RoSPA approved Instructor should be arranged as required.
 However the majority of the work needs to be done by the trainee on their own.
 Typically this requires thousands of quality miles practice.
 The Instructor, in conjunction with Motorcycle Roadcraft, will provide guidance and advice as required.
-The goal in this case is to pass the RoSPA Advanced Riding Test.
+The goal in this case is to pass the RoSPA Advanced Riding Test, ideally at a Silver or Gold Level.

-Note: Students who can demonstrate a good standard of riding during the above training can earn valuable Insurance premium discounts.
-This is applicable for AON/AXA and Quinn Direct Insurance companies.
-Please see the Insurance page of this website or ask your instructor for details.
-Also, please note that the above progressive training sequence is recommended, based on years of training experience.
-However if a client wants training for a specific aspect only, e.g. Cornering Techniques, Town Riding etc., then this can be arranged to suit the client's specific needs.
+Note: The above progressive training sequence is recommended, based on training experience.
+However if a client wants training for a specific aspect only, e.g. Cornering Techniques, Town Riding, Filtering etc., then this can be arranged to suit the client's specific needs.